TokyoExpress/metrobox/README.md

 #### Configuring the Metrobox

-1. Power on the box.
+1. Plug in the box.
 You should see a message saying `Connect to "Metrobox" to set up`.
 If you don't see this and instead it shows `Connection established` and begins to show times for an unwanted station, follow the instructions in [Resetting](#Resetting), then come back to this section.

 You can do the following on either a phone or a computer, but it will be easier on the same computer that you performed the above steps on since you will be able to copy-paste the API key.